scrabbletank/farhome-rules/rulesdoc.md

 You sense the presence of living creatures in a 3x3 tile area centered on a point in range you can see.
 Make a spellcasting roll against the creatures Willpower save.
 On success a dim light surrounds the creatures bodies.
 For the duration the effected creatures gain no benefits from invisibility, stealth, hiding, or anything that would obscure them from view such as fog or foliage.
 The light can be seen through walls as long as you are within 5 tiles of the creature.

 Add an enhanced die and increase the area by 1 for every level cast above cantrip.

+#### Snake Bite
+*Cantrip*

+- **Casting Time:** 6 AP
+- **Range:** touch
+- **Duration:** 1 turn
+- **Damage Type:** poison

+You conjure a spectral snake to bite an adjacent creature.
+Make a spellcasting roll against the creatures Stamina save.
+On success they take a wound die in poison damage and gain Poison 1 for the duration, increasing the level of Poison for every critical rolled.

+Add a wound die and increase the Poison's duration by 1 turn for every level cast above cantrip.

 #### Trickery
 *Cantrip*